The 6 Best Lenses for the Sony A100

 Pricing is constantly in flux.
 Over the past handful of years, interest in film photography has been going up.
 Seeing as there are Minolta 35mm cameras that use A-mount lenses, some additional demand is placed on the price of lenses.

-The Sony A-mount also does not have a significant share of the market.
+The Sony A-mount also does not have a significant share of the market compared to other digital cameras.
 Due to this fact, fewer third party options exist and the lenses produced by Sony are oftentimes on backorder.

 To obtain the best price on what you want, look at a few sites.
 For pre-owned lenses, be ready to make a purchase when you see a good deal as they generally will not last long.